Showing posts with label nashville. Show all posts

 Inside the small cabin, we meet a Cherokee Indian Woman.

-She told us how this very spot was a chosen way to stop for the Indians on the Trail of Tears.
+She told us how this spot was a favorite stop for the Indians on the Trail of Tears.

 The nine flags representing the states of the Trail of Tears